 This clip comes from a variety show that Julie Andrews did in 1972-73.
 There's actually a much long video of the appearance, that includes a sit-down conversation.
 Unfortunately, the audio quality for it is terrible, with an annoying hum all the way through.
 I'll include it, for those who want to watch for the sense of history -- it's enjoyable, but not for everyone.

 Okay, for those history buffs who would like to see more of this, here are those eight minutes of the two "Sister Maria's" -- complete with Chinese sub-titles, no less!
 (Or Japanese.
 Or Korean, or...well, whatever, you get the point.)
 The sound is definitely not alive with music, as I said -- it's terrible, thanks to a relentless humming sound.
 But it's still a fascinating eight minutes.
-Know that though it says "part 1 of 2," I haven't been able to track down any "part 2."
+Know too that although it says "part 1 of 2," I haven't been able to track down any "part 2."